What Is Demand Generation?

 Why demand generation matters more than ever

 Most B2B buyers are 70% through their decision process before they engage with sales, according to Salesforce (2023).
-This shift makes demand generation important, you can't just wait for prospects to raise their hands.
-You need to influence them while they're researching, comparing, and building consensus within their organizations.
+You can't wait for prospects to raise their hands.
+By the time they do, they've already formed opinions, compared alternatives, and started building internal consensus around a direction that may or may not include you.

 The reality is stark: companies optimizing for form fills while sales chases ghosts.
 You end up with spreadsheet theater instead of pipeline growth.
 Demand generation addresses this by creating preference before the hand-raise, building trust through sustained value delivery rather than gated content exchanges.